hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 #### News posts

-News posts are full articles which remain visible on the home page of the osu! website for a short period.
+News posts are full articles which appear on the home page of the osu! website for a short period.
 Hosts requesting news post support **should** do so at least **three weeks** prior to the beginning of the registrations period.

 At this time, a maximum of two news posts are permitted per tournament receiving this support: one announcing registrations and a second conclusion post detailing final results.